maartenpaauw/model-states-for-filament-docs/README.md

 > the `Transition` classes and are directly saved to the database like regular fields.
 Only use this toggle button when
 > you are sure you are not relying on `Transition` classes and `StateChanged` events.

+Like the `StateSelect`, the `StateToggleButtons` is a form component which makes it possible to select valid state transitions, all other invalid state transitions are disabled.
+This component is meant for basic state transitions, which does not require additional form fields.

+TODO: afbeelding van een state select met daarin disabled states.

 ```php
 use Maartenpaauw\Filament\ModelStates\StateToggleButtons;